spinen/laravel-mail-assertions/readme.md

     $ composer require spinen/laravel-mail-assertions
 ```

+## Configure

+In order for the package to be able to make assertions on the email, it has to be able to "read" the messages.
+It does so by parsing the laravel log, so the mail driver has to be log.

 ## Using

 You mixin the assertions with the ```Spinen\MailAssertions\MailTracking``` trait.
 You get the following assertions...